LinkedInLearning/web-scraping-with-python-2848331/README.md

-# COURSENAME
+# Web Scraping with Python
-This is the repository for the LinkedIn Learning course `[COURSENAME]`.
+This is the repository for the LinkedIn Learning course `Web Scraping with Python`.
 The full course is available from [LinkedIn Learning](https://linkedin.com/learning/).

 [![COURSENAME](COURSEIMAGE)](LICOURSEURL)